kengentenerende/kengentenerende.github.io/_posts/2023-08-02-FIN6 Adversary Emulation - Phase 1.md

 ### 1.5 - Download Payload to Start the Communication on Exploit Handler

 Switch to the victim's Server.
-Open a browser and navigate to to the following address to download the payload to the Desktop.
-Make sure to replace the IP address placeholder with the IP address of the attackerVM:
+Open a browser and navigate to to the attackerVM IP address to download the payload to the Desktop.

-- http://[Attacker IP]/tmp/my_payload.exe

 ![]({{site.baseurl}}/assets/img/2023-08-02-FIN6 Adversary Emulation - Phase 1/2023-08-02-Metasploit_Download_MsfVenom_Payload.png){:width="100%"}